Gilrose and Responsible Lending

 The Gilrose Application Form requests that borrower(s) provide information on their current financial situation including income, existing home loans, credit cards, other debts, expenses as well as property values.

-The Gilrose Application form informs all borrowers that Gilrose will conduct a credit check, and during the course of an assessment, Gilrose may request further information such as banks statements, financial statements, pay slips and other information.
+The Gilrose Application form informs all borrowers that Gilrose will conduct a credit check, and during the course of an assessment, Gilrose will request further information such as banks statements, financial statements, pay slips, tax returns and other information.

 Gilrose will decline the application if the loan causes the borrower(s) to experience financial hardship repaying the loan, or because the loan does not meet their financial needs or goals.